Chart Color Schemes

 Age

-The median age in Chatswood West is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The median age in Chatswood West is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's national average of 38 years.
 The 65-74 age group comprises 10.6% of the population in Chatswood West, compared to a lower percentage in Greater Sydney.
-Conversely, the 25-34 age group makes up 7.8% of the population, which is less prevalent than in Greater Sydney.
-According to post-2021 Census data, the 0-4 age group has decreased from 5.0% to 3.9%.
-Population forecasts for 2041 suggest substantial demographic changes in Chatswood West.
-Notably, the 75-84 age group is projected to grow by 74%, reaching 189 people from an initial 108.
-Conversely, the 0-4 age group is expected to decline by 2 people.
+Conversely, the 25-34 age cohort makes up 7.8% of the population, which is less prevalent than in Greater Sydney.
+According to post-2021 Census data, the 0-4 age group has declined from 5.0% to 3.9%.
+Population forecasts for 2041 indicate substantial demographic changes in Chatswood West.
+Notably, the 75-84 age group is projected to grow by 71%, reaching 188 people from its current figure of 109.
+The combined 65+ age groups are expected to account for 51% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 35-44 and 0-4 age cohorts are anticipated to experience population declines.